American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/GS929P Prod Loading File Maint-Inq/GS929 RPGLE.md

 The RPG program `GS929` is a workstation program designed for product load maintenance and inquiry within an IBM i (AS/400) environment.
 It is called from the main program `GS929P` to handle the creation, modification, and display of individual product load records.
 The program interacts with a display file and database files, providing a user interface for entering or viewing product load details, with validation to ensure data integrity.
-Below, I outline the process steps, business rules, database tables used, and external programs called.
+Below, I outline the process steps, business rules, database tables used, and external programs called .

 ---